pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

     and demography.
 Treviso (Italy), 2022.
 -   Fake news spreading and sentiment of Italians during the first COVID-19 lockdown.
 CNDSS 2021.
 Naples (Italy), 2021.
 -   Extraction of cancer information from pathology clinical records using text mining.
 International Conference on Data Science and Social Research.
 Milan (Italy), 2019.

+## Conference posters

-### Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction
+-   Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction.
 Statistical methods and models for complex data.
-Padua, 2022 (poster).
+Padua (Italy), 2022.

-### Impact of lockdown on the everyday life of Italians: some evidence from a sentiment analysis
+-   Impact of lockdown on the everyday life of Italians: some evidence from a sentiment analysis.
 XLIV AIE Congress -- Epidemiology for Epidemic.
-Online, 2020 (poster).
+Online, 2020.

-### Fecal microbiota, Vitamin D, serum biomarkers of inflammation and diet: a complex interactive network influencing colorectal cancer risk and prognosis
+-   Fecal microbiota, Vitamin D, serum biomarkers of inflammation and diet: a complex interactive network influencing colorectal cancer risk and prognosis.
 Royal Statistical Society International Conference.
-Belfast, 2019 (poster).
+Belfast (UK), 2019.

 ## Seminars